Jaylon Smith

-Jaylon Smith (born June 14, 1995) is an American professional football linebacker.
+Jaylon Smith (born June 14, 1995) is an American football coach and former linebacker who is the interim head coach coach of North Side High School in Fort Wayne, Indiana.
 He played college football for the Notre Dame Fighting Irish and was selected 34th overall by the Dallas Cowboys in the second round of the 2016 NFL draft.

 Early life

 Smith attended Bishop Luers High School in Fort Wayne, Indiana, where he was a letterman in football, basketball and track.
 In football, he won the Butkus Award as a senior, given to the best high school linebacker in the country, and was named the Mr. Football award winner for the state of Indiana.

 He helped Bishop Luers to a 40–28 win over Indianapolis Cardinal Ritter in the 2012 Indiana 2A title game while rushing for 150 yards and scoring three touchdowns, as Bishop Luers became first Indiana 2A school to win four straight state titles.
 He finished with 1,265 rushing yards and 18 touchdowns on 176 attempts as senior in 2012 to go with 10 receptions for 66 yards and two more touchdowns.
 Defensively, he recorded 72 tackles (43 solo), 19.5 tackles for loss, eight sacks, two forced fumbles, one fumble recovery and seven pass deflections.

 In basketball, he played as a freshman, sophomore and junior, and was teammates with former Ohio State basketball player Deshaun Thomas.

 In track & field, Smith competed in events ranging from the relays to the shot put as a senior.
 At the 2013 IHSAA T&F Sectional, he took fourth in the shot put, with a PR of 14.81 meters (48 ft 6 in), and ran the lead leg on first-place 4 × 100 m (43.43) and fourth leg on second-place 4 × 400 m (3:27.08).
 At the 2013 SAC T&F Meet, he anchored the Bishop Luers' 4 × 100 m relay team, winning the event with a time of 42.91 seconds, and the 4 × 400 m, which finished in third place, while also placing third in the shot put (47 ft 5 in) and eight in the 400-meter dash (53.46 s).

 Smith signed his letter of intent on February 6, 2013, and committed to attend and play football at the University of Notre Dame.
 He was considered the best outside linebacker recruit of his class by Rivals.com and Scout.com.
 He played in the 2013 U.S. Army All-American Bowl.